Fusion of fNIRS and EEG: a step further in brain activity research

 Combining functional near-infrared spectroscopy (fNIRS) with electroencephalography (EEG) in experiments offers several advantages, making it a powerful approach for studying brain function and cognition.
 This combination provides complementary information about brain activity and can enhance the overall understanding of neural processes.
 Here are some key reasons to combine fNIRS with EEG in experiments:

-- Improved Temporal Resolution: EEG is known for its excellent temporal resolution, allowing researchers to capture millisecond-level changes in electrical brain activity.
+- Improved Temporal Resolution: EEG captures millisecond-level changes in electrical brain activity, offering excellent temporal resolution.
 By integrating EEG with fNIRS, which provides relatively slower but spatially precise information, researchers can obtain a more comprehensive picture of the timing of neural events.

-- Enhanced Spatial Resolution: While EEG provides high temporal resolution, its spatial resolution is limited.
-It detects electrical activity on the scalp's surface but doesn't offer precise localization of brain activity. fNIRS, on the other hand, can provide information about the spatial distribution of hemodynamic changes in the brain, offering better spatial resolution
+- Enhanced Spatial Resolution: While EEG excels in temporal resolution, its spatial resolution is limited. fNIRS, on the other hand, offers insights into the spatial distribution of hemodynamic changes in the brain, providing better spatial resolution when combined with EEG.

-- Multimodal Brain Imaging: Combining fNIRS and EEG allows researchers to take advantage of the strengths of both techniques while mitigating their individual limitations.
-This multimodal approach enables a more accurate and detailed characterization of brain activity than using either method alone.
+- Multimodal Brain Imaging: Combining fNIRS and EEG leverages the strengths of both techniques while mitigating their limitations.
+This approach enables a more accurate and detailed characterization of brain activity than using either method alone.

-- Cognitive and Clinical Insights: Combining fNIRS and EEG can provide deeper insights into cognitive processes and clinical conditions.
-For example, in studies of cognitive load, working memory, or brain disorders, researchers can use both techniques to examine neural activity from multiple angles, leading to a more comprehensive understanding of the underlying mechanisms.
+- Cognitive and Clinical Insights: Combining fNIRS and EEG offers deeper insights into cognitive processes and clinical conditions.
+Researchers can examine neural activity from multiple angles, leading to a more comprehensive understanding of cognitive function and brain disorders.

-- Developmental and Clinical Studies: This combination is particularly valuable in studies involving infants, children, and clinical populations. fNIRS is well-suited for use with these groups due to its non-invasiveness and tolerance for motion, while EEG offers insights into electrical brain activity.
-Together, they can be used to study brain development, cognitive development, and neurological disorders.
+- Developmental and Clinical Studies: This combination is valuable for studying infants, children, and clinical populations. fNIRS is well-suited for use with these groups due to its non-invasiveness and tolerance for motion, while EEG provides insights into electrical brain activity.

-- Neurofeedback and Brain-Computer Interfaces: Combining fNIRS and EEG can be applied to real-time neurofeedback and brain-computer interface applications.
-The combination allows increased signal classification accuracy, helping individuals to control their brain activity in real-time, with potential therapeutic and training applications.
+- Neurofeedback and Brain-Computer Interfaces: fNIRS and EEG integration can be applied to real-time neurofeedback and brain-computer interface applications.
+This enables increased signal classification accuracy, potentially aiding in therapeutic and training applications.

 What is functional Near-Infrared Spectroscopy?

 Functional near-infrared spectroscopy (fNIRS) is a non-invasive neuroimaging technique used to measure brain activity by detecting changes in hemoglobin concentration in the blood.
-When neurons in the brain become active, they require more oxygen and glucose.
-Blood flow to the active regions of the brain increases to meet this demand.
+When neurons in the brain become active, they require more oxygen and glucose, leading to an increase in blood flow to those regions.

-Near-infrared light (wavelengths between 650 and 1000 nanometers) is shone into the scalp in this method.
-HbO and HbR absorb light differently, so it's possible to estimate the concentrations of these two types of hemoglobin by measuring the amount of light absorbed and scattered after passing through the brain tissue.
+In this method, near-infrared light with wavelengths between 650 and 1000 nanometers is shone into the scalp.
+Oxyhemoglobin and deoxyhemoglobin absorb light differently, allowing estimation of their concentrations by measuring the amount of light absorbed and scattered after passing through the brain tissue.

 Types of fNIRS technology

-Functional near-infrared spectroscopy (fNIRS) technology has evolved over the years, leading to the development of various types of fNIRS systems.
-These systems differ in terms of their hardware, methodologies, and applications.
-Here are some of the common types of fNIRS technology:
+Functional near-infrared spectroscopy (fNIRS) technology has undergone significant evolution, resulting in various types of fNIRS systems with differences in hardware, methodologies, and applications.
+Here are some common types:

-- Continuous-wave fNIRS systems emit a continuous light source and measure the changes in light intensity at multiple wavelengths.
-They are relatively simple and cost-effective but provide limited depth information.
+- Continuous-Wave (CW) fNIRS: Continuous-wave systems emit a steady light source and measure changes in light intensity across multiple wavelengths.
+They are relatively straightforward and cost-effective but offer limited depth information.

-- Time-domain fNIRS systems send short pulses of light into the tissue and measure the time it takes for the light to travel through the tissue.
-By analyzing the time-of-flight of photons, these systems can provide depth information and help distinguish between superficial and deep tissue.
+- Time-Domain (TD) fNIRS: Time-domain systems send short light pulses into the tissue and analyze the time it takes for the light to traverse the tissue.
+By examining the time-of-flight of photons, these systems provide depth information, distinguishing between superficial and deep tissue.

-o Frequency-Domain fNIRS utilizes modulated light sources and measures the phase shift and amplitude of the light as it passes through the tissue.
-This technique provides information about tissue's optical properties and can help distinguish between different chromophores.
+- Frequency-Domain (FD) fNIRS: Frequency-domain fNIRS utilizes modulated light sources and measures phase shift and amplitude changes as light passes through tissue.
+This technique offers insights into the optical properties of tissue and can differentiate between different chromophores.

-Each type of fNIRS technology has advantages and limitations, and researchers choose the most suitable system based on their research questions and experimental requirements (Fig. 1.).
-However, it can be argued that CW-fNIRS are currently the most popular systems on the market due to their accessibility, mobility, and cost-effectiveness
+Each type of fNIRS technology has its own advantages and limitations, with researchers selecting the most appropriate system based on their research questions and experimental needs.
+However, continuous-wave fNIRS systems are currently popular due to their accessibility, portability, and cost-effectiveness.

 Fig 1.
 CW-NIRS gives us information about the relative changes in oxygenated and deoxygenated hemoglobin concentrations.
 However, its disadvantage is its inability to calculate the optical properties of tissue, absorption, and scattering coefficient, making it impossible to obtain absolute values of HbO and HbR.
 The TD-NIRS and FD-NIRS, on the other hand, provide absolute measurements of these two chromophores, but the devices itself is large, expensive, and not portable.
 As a result, it is mainly used in medical or clinical applications.